alexalouit/azizut/README.md

 ```
 INSERT INTO `data` (`shorturl`, `url`, `clicks`, `ip`, `description`, `owner`, `timestamp`) VALUES ('','http://www.zut.io/',0,'127.0.0.1','domain redirect','god','1999-12-31 23:59:59');
 ```

+Azizut must be at the root of domain/ip.

+Authorization access must be inserted manually (or with external API) in DB.

 # Short API usage: